albinencio/Instagram/README.md

 ## Notes

 This project was a lot of fun!
 I definitely plan on working on it more to make it even more realistic and similar to the original Instagram app.
 I really liked working on styling the login page; if I had had more time, I would have styled the rest of the views too.
-The biggest challenges were to keep track of the general flow of the application, as there were many user interactions to consider.
+The biggest challenge was definitely to keep track of the general flow of the application, as there were many user interactions to consider.

 ## License